JDStraughan/jdstraughan.github.io/_posts/2013-11-08-trip-report-wdw-oct-nov-2013.md

 ![Epcot ](/img/post/2013/wdw-portorleans-2013/epcot-day-6-1.jpg)

-The entrance to Epcot is a great place to get great picture from a Photopass photographer.
+The entrance to Epcot is a great place to get a memorable picture from a Photopass photographer.

 ![Epcot ](/img/post/2013/wdw-portorleans-2013/epcot-day-6-2.jpg)